lavisor/djPortfolio/README.md

 ## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
+Run `npm install`  only first time to install all node modules dependencies Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build